 The United Nations Conference on Environment and Development (also known as the “Earth Summit”), held in Rio de Janeiro in 1992 marks a significant achievement in the overall policy of the United Nations on the environment.
 Several documents resulting from that meeting constitute the basis of the international law on biosafety, such as Agenda 21, the Rio Declaration on Environment and Development and the United Nations Convention on Biological Diversity.

 Agenda 21 is a comprehensive programme for action in social and economic areas and for conserving and managing the natural resources.
-Its chapter 16 addresses the “Environmentally sound management of biotechnology” (see box below) and outlines the need for international agreement on principles to be applied to risk assessment and management and set out the implementation of safety mechanisms on regional, national, and international levels.
+Its chapter 16 addresses the “Environmentally sound management of biotechnology” (see box below) by recognising that modern biotechnology can make a significant contribution to enhancing food security, health and environmental protection, and outlining the need for international agreement on principles to be applied to risk assessment and management and set out the implementation of safety mechanisms on regional, national, and international levels.

 Agenda 21, chapter 16, paragraph 29